Purdue-CS193/homework-0-ShriPeru/index.md

 ## Shrinand Perumal's First CS193 Homework

-#Favorite Things About CS 193
+# Favorite Things About CS 193
--The TAs are jokes (they're funny and engaging)
+- The TAs are jokes (they're funny and engaging)
--How clear instructions are for assignnments
+- How clear instructions are for assignnments
--Place to develop new practical skills
+- Place to develop new practical skills

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.